Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 Breastfeeding can be tricky until you get the hang of it.
 Generally, it takes a while to find a position that works for both mom and baby.
 Even then, teaching the baby to latch properly often comes with a learning curve.

-As well as the nipple pain for mom, babies that don’t form a proper suction around the nipple are much more likely to take in excess air, leading to a gassy tummy.
+As well as the nipple pain for mom, babies who don’t form a proper seal around the nipple are much more likely to take in excess air, leading to a gassy tummy.

 When helping your baby latch during their early days, it’s a good idea to encourage them to open their mouth as wide as possible when starting to feed.

-Doing so will ensure their mouth is around the entire areola, which should reduce areas of the mouth vulnerable to air intrusion.
+Doing so will ensure their mouth is full of breast tissue, which should reduce areas vulnerable to air intrusion.
 They’ll use their nose to breathe and find a rhythm that works for them.

 When I was breastfeeding, my monster-in-law was adamant I shouldn’t eat spicy foods.
 The only problem was, I just couldn’t get enough of them.
 She reasoned that whatever I eat, my baby will eat too, and the jalapenos might be too much for a one-month-old tummy.